Julia Hoffman: 1840

-Shortly after, Julia tried to treat Desmond Collins, who was choking with no apparent cause.
+Shortly after, Julia tried to treat Desmond Collins (John Karlen), who was choking with no apparent cause.
 Suspecting witchcraft, Julia confronted Angelique, but found that she knew nothing of the attack on Desmond.
 Although she was upset that Julia had escaped captivity in the lighthouse, Angelique agreed to help the doctor by attempting to contact the person who was truly using the black magic on Desmond.
 Julia didn't believe Angelique's evasions when the spell revealed only to the witch that the person responsible was Judah Zachary.
 Angelique again threatened to deal with Julia at the first opportunity she had.

-Julia learned from Carrie Stokes that Gerard Stiles and Lamar Trask had taken a journal belonging to Ben Stokes, and she immediately informed Barnabas.
+Julia learned from Carrie Stokes (Kathy Cody) that Gerard and Trask had taken a journal belonging to Ben Stokes, and she immediately informed Barnabas.
 This prompted him to ask Angelique for help, and she, unwilling to lose Barnabas, lifted the vampire curse so that he could appear during the day.
 Gerard came to the Old House and held Julia at gunpoint, but left when he discovered that Barnabas was not a vampire.
 Julia refused to accept that Angelique had helped Barnabas for free, and was sure that she would eventually have a price.

 Professor Stokes arrived by using the stairway into time some time later, and Julia planned to introduce him as a friend from Pennsylvania.
-She was unable to meet Stokes for his formal introduction at Collinwood that night, however, as the ghost of Roxanne Drew contacted Julia in a dream and attempted to show her where Barnabas, the prisoner of Lamar Trask, was being held.
+She was unable to meet Stokes for his formal introduction at Collinwood that night, however, as the ghost of Roxanne contacted Julia in a dream and attempted to show her where Barnabas, the prisoner of Trask, was being held.
 Angelique woke Julia from her dream, however, and Julia was forced to go searching with her to the last place she could remember from her dream.
-Julia and Angelique eventually rescued Barnabas, and he was able to appear in court as Quentin Collins' new legal representation.
+Julia and Angelique eventually rescued Barnabas, and he was able to appear in court as Quentin's new legal representation.

-Later, Professor Stokes and Julia warned Daphne Harridge about Parallel Time when she observed strange visions in the east wing parlor.
-Julia also treated Desmond Collins for a gunshot wound he received while breaking out of prison with Quentin Collins.
-Julia soon found the body of Gabriel Collins, who had died in a fall from the roof of Collinwood.
+Later, Professor Stokes and Julia warned Daphne about Parallel Time when she observed strange visions in the east wing parlor.
+Julia also treated Desmond for a gunshot wound he received while breaking out of prison with Quentin.
+Julia soon found the body of Gabriel, who had died in a fall from the roof of Collinwood.
 She described to Daphne that his neck appeared to have been broken.
 Gerard suspected that Julia had been helping Quentin and Desmond, but Julia blew off his accusations and pretended to go to bed for the night.
 She sneaked out of Collinwood to see Quentin and Desmond again, and took a roundabout route to the fishing shack where the escaped prisoners were hiding, but Gerard found them anyway, and prepared to finalize his plans against Quentin.